top of page

 This started as part of a science fiction novel, but very quickly evolved into a huge cosmic vision of the course of development of any sentient species, including ours.
 Along the way I realized that my vision is somewhat different than those I've encountered in science fiction or the ponderings of futurists.
 First, it's much more hopeful and optimistic.
 And second, it acknowledges problematic evolutionary adaptations and strategies (I call them LOEMMS) and focuses on practical and effective workarounds for them, so that our species can move forward in our development.

-The Standard Species Development Model (SSDM) outlines a universal journey, a progression that every sentient species is destined to experience.
-It offers a coherent, functional theory that guides our understanding of where we are and where we are headed.
+The Standard Species Development Model (SSDM) outlines a universal journey, a progression that every sentient species has the capacity to experience.
+It offers a coherent, functional roadmap that can guide our understanding of where we are and where we are capable of going.
 It informs not only our collective goals but also a more optimal allocation of resources.
 It also acknowledges that the pace of development is inherently gradual, punctuated by periods of slow development and natural resistance to change.

-The SSDM proposes that every sentient species in the Universe, as it evolves, passes through a similar sequence of developmental stages:
+The SSDM proposes that every sentient species in the Universe, as it evolves, passes through a similar sequence of seven developmental stages.

 Stage One: Evolution-Driven Survival